jweaver72/EGZUMMER-WIKI/Button-functions.md

 * `F+` - turns on FM radio
 * long press - same

-If FM radio reception is active, it stops when a signal is received on a VFO/Memory- channel.
+If FM radio reception is active, it stops when a signal is received on a Frequency/Memory-channel.
 If that signal stops, the FM radio switches back on after a five seconds.
 Bij pressing side-button-`PTT` you also temporary interrupt FM-reception.

 ## `* SCAN`
 * short press - enters DTMF input mode